muthuramakrishnan/vue-formbuilder/README.md

-This is a fork from https://github.com/qiaoxun/vue-formbuilder/issues
+This is a fork from https://github.com/qiaoxun/vue-formbuilder

+Cloned this only for educational purposes

 # vue-formbuilder2.0